markbrocato/webpack-tree-shaking-exports/README.md

 export const B = 'B';
 ```

-You can see that in B.js
+You can see that in action in [B.js](https://github.com/markbrocato/webpack-tree-shaking-exports/blob/master/B.js#L3).

+If tree-shaking were working properly, [this line](https://github.com/markbrocato/webpack-tree-shaking-exports/blob/master/bundle.prod-formatted.js#L40) should not be in the output.

 # Running